 Meeting these minimum requirements for admission does not guarantee admission as admission is only granted until the class is full each year.
 Additionally, applicants must have earned a C or better in coursework in addition to other requirements for it to be considered transferable.

 Whether you are a prospective main campus transfers coming from community colleges, four-year institutions, or the military, schedule an info session to learn more about App State!
 During the different sessions, you will have the opportunity to connect with a counselor and a Transfer Student Mentor.

 All transfer guides are examples of how a degree can be completed in four years.
 Individual guides will be developed for each student in consultation with the academic advisor.
 Prior credit, course availability, and student needs must be considered in developing the individual guide.

 You can look up courses in the course equivalencies database.
 This information is not comprehensive, however.
 As new institutions and courses are evaluated, the information will be added to this system.
 Your official articulation of transfer credit will be evaluated upon admission to Appalachian.
 If you are a community college student, be sure to review the Universal General Education Transfer Component (UGETC) guide, which includes community college courses guaranteed to transfer.
-Additionally, you can review credit by exam and Cambridge courses, if applicable.
+Additionally, you can review our credit by exam policies, if applicable.

 On-campus housing is required for students that graduated from high school less than one year prior to enrolling.
 Housing for transfer students who are not required to live on campus is limited.
 On-campus housing assignments are made on a first-come, first-serve and space-available basis.
 Transfer students who wish to live on campus are encouraged to apply as early as possible, and are also encouraged to visit offcampushousing.appstate.edu to browse local rental properties.